roadkillwiki/roadkill/src/Roadkill.Site/readme.txt

 =====TESTING WINDOWS AUTH=====

-This can be done by creating a new Windows 2012 server and running into inside VirtualBox.
+This can be done by creating a new Windows 2012 server and running into inside VirtualBox or on EC2.
+There is an image on EC2 to do this, which runs some of the Acceptance tests as a set of basic smoke tests to ensure you can create a page, edit etc. These are run as the bobadmin user.

+To setup the box from fresh and perform manual tests:

 Install IIS (including application support)
 Install Active Directory Domain Services, call your domain Contoso.com.